LGBTI+ rights in Aotearoa New Zealand: the past and the future

 Acknowledgements

-First and foremost, I acknowledge the Borrin Foundation for funding this research.
-LGBTI+ law is significantly understudied in Aotearoa New Zealand, and the Foundation’s support of this project represents an important step toward addressing that gap.
+First and foremost, I acknowledge the Michael and Suzanne Borrin Foundation for funding this research.
+LGBTI+ law is significantly understudied in Aotearoa New Zealand, and the Foundation’s support of this project represents a key step toward addressing that gap.
 Judge Ian Borrin’s legacy has created an indelible mark on legal scholarship in this country, and I am grateful to him for his gift.
-I wish to make a special mention of Pulotu Tupe Solomon-Tanoa’i, the Chief Executive Officer of the Borrin Foundation, whose support for this work, from its earliest conception through to its development, has been unwavering.
-Enablers of this kind are essential to the production of scholarship on understudied areas, and I am deeply grateful for that encouragement and belief.
-I am also grateful to the Rule Foundation for their supplementary support.
+The views expressed in this report are the author’s own and not those of the Michael and Suzanne Borrin Foundation.

 I am indebted to those who assisted me directly with this project, including by providing access to and helping me navigate archival materials held in Kawe Mahara Queer Archives Aotearoa.
 In particular, I thank Roger Swanson whose knowledge, patience, and willingness to share these histories made the research process not only possible, but profoundly meaningful.
 Engaging with these records was a reminder that the preservation of queer lives, struggles, and joys is itself an act of care, and this report is richer for the time and insight Roger so freely gave.